Medically reviewed by Kristin Hall, FNP

 Generally, daily spironolactone doses tend to fall in the 50-150mg range, although lower effective doses may be prescribed for certain conditions (eg, hypertension and congestive heart failure).
 The lowest dose you can be prescribed is spironolactone 25 mg.

 Expect to work with your healthcare provider to find the right dosage for you and your condition.
-It’s common for physicians to start at a lower dose of spironolactone and increase slowly, as needed.
+It’s common for healthcare providers to start at a lower dose of spironolactone and increase slowly, as needed.

 While you don’t have to take the medication with food, you should take it consistently — so either with food or without it, every time.
 Also, in the name of consistency — take spironolactone at about the same time each day.

-Tell your healthcare provider about all other medications you’re taking before beginning spironolactone to avoid drug interactions.
+Tell your healthcare provider about all other medications, both prescription and over the counter, you’re taking before beginning spironolactone to avoid drug interactions.
 They can provide medical advice that will help lessen the risks involved in taking spironolactone with other drugs — but only if they know about them.

 It may cause adverse events if taken with: potassium-increasing medications and potassium supplements, lithium, non-steroidal anti-inflammatory drugs (NSAIDs), cholestyramine, digoxin, certain antibiotics, certain narcotics, and more.